 Retail cannabis uses are subject to the same parking ratio requirement as other retail establishments in the City (four spaces per 1,000 square feet of gross floor area).
-Based on this ratio, the 3,578-square-foot facility would be required to provide 15 onsite parking spaces.
+Based on this ratio, the 5,941-square-foot facility would be required to provide 24 onsite parking spaces.
+As proposed, the property would provide 28 parking spaces (including a one-space credit for a bicycle rack), which would exceed the minimum required parking by four spaces.
+The applicant is also proposing to install one electric vehicle (EV) charging station in an accessible space, and one EV station in a standard parking space (the EV stations are not required by Code for the proposed development).